The Deathclaw wiki last edited by Staticoss on 06/23/13 02:18AM

 Deathclaws are possibly the strongest enemy in some of the Fallout games (not forgetting Frank Horrigan), in Fallout 3 they are rarely second to trogs or even a powerful Yao Guai.

-In Fallout 2 it is revealed that because of extensive testing using the F.E.V virus that Deathclaws intelligence could be drastically raised, causing them to be able to talk and use tools.
+In Fallout 2 it is revealed that because of extensive testing using the F.E.V virus that Deathclaw intelligence could be drastically raised, causing them to be able to talk and use tools.
 You could obtain an intelligent Deathclaw companion, but after progressing through the game, he becomes less and less useful because of his inability to use ranged weapons.

 Fallout: New Vegas introduces several new types of Deathclaws, including Legendary, Blind, and Young/Child variants.
+These can be easier and much more difficult to deal with.